CS3398-Changelings-Aye/CS3398-Changelings-S2019/README.md

 * Recipe Searching: Allows the user to search for a recipe with given Ingredients.
 * Ingredient choosing: Allows user to search for recipes using one specific ingredient.
 * Meats choosing: Allows users to choose a kind of meat additionaly to ingredients and finding the best recipe for you.
+* Meal Type Choosing: Allows the user the choose what type of meal they're looking for.
+Healthy, vegan, protein, etc.